Bickerton Hill Circular Walk

 3. How long is the Bickerton Hill Walk?

-The Bickerton Hill circular walk is 4.8km.
+This Bickerton Hill circular walk is 4.8km.
 This walk should take between 1.5 and 2 hours to complete, depending on how many stops you take.
+Expect it to take longer if you’re walking with littles.
+And don’t forget the snacks!

 4. Are dogs allowed on the trails?